mgjeong/protocol-ezmq-plus-cpp/README.md

 # protocol-ezmq-plus-cpp

-protocol-ezmq-plus-cpp is a library which provides a messaging interface for AML data.
+protocol-ezmq-plus-cpp is a library which provides a messaging interface with AutomationML(AML) data model.

 ## Prerequisites ##
  - You must install basic prerequisites for build